Sailing the Italian Adriatic coast: Complete guide

 What to do in Venice

 Venice, the Serenissima, bewitches visitors with its unique charm.
-As well as must-sees like Saint Mark's Square, the Doge's Palace and the Rialto Bridge, the city is home to hidden treasures.
-Get lost in the narrow streets of the Cannaregio district, visit the Basilica Santa Maria della Salute, admire the works of art in the Accademia Gallery or stroll through the Rialto Market.
+Beyond must-sees like Saint Mark's Square, the Doge's Palace and the Rialto Bridge, the city conceals hidden treasures.
+Lose yourself in the narrow streets of the Cannaregio district, visit the Basilica Santa Maria della Salute, admire the works of art in the Accademia Gallery or stroll through the Rialto Market.

-For a timeless getaway, the islands of Murano, famous for their glassworks, Burano, with its colourful houses, and Torcello, the lagoon's oldest island, offer an idyllic interlude.
+For a timeless getaway, the islands of Murano, famous for their glassworks, Burano, with its colorful houses, and Torcello, the lagoon's oldest island, offer an idyllic interlude.

 Navigating in Venice